Pincer-org/Pincer/docs/interactions.rst

 Subcommands and Subcommand Groups
 ---------------------------------
-To nest commands, Pincer organizes them into :class:`~pincer.commands.groups.Group`s and :class:`~pincer.commands.groups.SubGroup`s.
+To nest commands, Pincer organizes them into :class:`~pincer.commands.groups.Group` and :class:`~pincer.commands.groups.SubGroup` objects.
 Group and Subgroup names must only consist of lowercase letters and underscores.

 This chart shows the organization of nested commands: